-Johnson Canyon is a 2.2 mile heavily trafficked out and back trail located near Bighorn No 8, AB that features a waterfall and is good for all skill levels.
+Johnson Canyon is a 2.2 mile heavily trafficked out and back trail located near Bighorn No 8, Alberta that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This is such a great photo opportunity walk!
 Very easy but an amazing chance to see some beautiful views all year round.
 It's stunning in the winter, just watch your footing for hidden ice!